IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     - The metadata specifies data that is that is needed for the runtime:
       - The name of this instance is `example`
       - The namespace where the resource is running is `myproject`
+      - Though not shown here, any labels associated with the resource.
+We will see the use of labels later.
     - The `spec` section defines the details specific to this kind of resource:
       - The `selector` defines details of the `pods` that this `deployment` will manage.
-The `matchLabels` attribute with value `app: hello-openshift` means this `deployment` instance will manage all pods whose labels contain `app: hello-openshift`.
+The `matchLabels` attribute with value `app: hello-openshift` means this `deployment` instance will search for and manage all pods whose labels contain `app: hello-openshift`.
-    - The `replicas: 2`  field specifies the number of replicas to run.
+    - The `replicas: 2`  field specifies the number of instances to run.
-    - The `template` section describes information about how to run the image and create the `pods`:
+    - The `template` section describes information about how to run the container image and create the `pods`:
-      - The `labels` section specifies what labels to create for the pods.
+      - The `labels` section specifies what labels to add to the pods being to be created.
       - The `containers` section specifies where to fetch the container image and which ports to expose.
+For our example, the image to run is `openshift/hello-openshift`.

 1. Wait for both pods to be running: